San Francisco's beautiful skyline, charming neighborhoods, and nearby natural beauty make it a wonderful destination.

-Make sure your bags, backpacks and pocketbooks are zipped closed at all times except for when you are getting something from them.
+Make sure your bags, purses, and backpacks are zipped closed at all times except when you are getting something from them.

 Do not flash your phone around more than needed, especially at night.
 Phones are an easy grab for a petty thief.

 Always stay on well-lit and fairly populated streets.

 Even during the day, if you wind up in a neighborhood that looks run down and there is no one else there, don't stick around.